SimonDarksideJ/monogame.github.io/content/articles/monogame/howto/graphics/3DGraphics_Transformations_and_Collision_Testing.md

+---
+title: Transformations and Collision Testing
+description: Provides classes and methods for manipulating vectors and matrices.
+This section discusses math and includes examples of common math-related game tasks.
+---
 # Transformations and Collision Testing

 Provides classes and methods for manipulating vectors and matrices.
 This section discusses math and includes examples of common math-related game tasks.